Soniaprogram/UFOs/README.md

 # UFOs

-Deliverable 1: Filter UFO sightings on multiple criteria Deliverable 2: A written report on the UFO analysis (README.md)
+Deliverable 1: Filter UFO sightings on multiple criteria

+Deliverable 2: A written report on the UFO analysis (README.md)

+Dana’s webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
+In addition to the date, you’ll add table filters for the city, state, country, and shape.

 ## Overview of Project:
 Explain the purpose of this analysis.

+The purpose of this analysis is to build a table using data stored in a Javascript array.
+I also created filters through user input and then place the table into an HTML file for easy viewing.
+Using javascript to display the UFO siting data as a table and manipulating the data to filter through this data.

 The purpose is well defined